Seattle, King County to receive $26 million in federal COVID relief funds to combat homelessness

 Anticipating the infusion of new federal homelessness dollars, last month the city announced that it had identified a third hotel to shelter people experiencing homelessness, estimated to cost at least $5 million in rent and services for people sheltered there.

-In March, the city council approved a plan to spend a separate $12 million on hotel rooms and tiny houses for people experiencing homelessness, with the expectation that the money be reimbursed by the Federal Emergency Management Agency.
+In March, the City Council approved a plan to spend a separate $12 million on hotel rooms and tiny houses for people experiencing homelessness, with the expectation that the money be reimbursed by the Federal Emergency Management Agency.

-Seattle City Councilmember Andrew Lewis, who chairs the council’s homelessness committee, said he hoped the new money could be spent on acquiring property for permanent housing.
+Councilmember Andrew Lewis, who chairs the council’s homelessness committee, said he hoped the new money could be spent on acquiring property for permanent housing.

 “When we get money like this from HUD to help us out, figuring out ways we can stretch the value to acquire more brick-and-mortar housing is a big priority,” Lewis said.